Iglesia ni Cristo: One true church

 and the George Lamsa translation of Acts 20:28: "Take heed therefore ... to feed the church of Christ which he has purchased with his blood."
+(Note: Lamsa's church, the Holy Apostolic Catholic Assyrian Church of the East, affirmed the Trinity, and adhered to the doctrines espoused in the First Council of Nicaea and the First Council of Constantinople.)
 Despite the aforementioned verses being the alleged basis for their church name, INC members in general do not practice the holy kiss.

 Felix Manalo as the founder

+Completed on 27 July 1962, the Iglesia Ni Cristo (INC) Lokal ng San Francisco del Monte, also known locally as the Lokal ng Frisco, is one of the major chapels designed by Architect Carlos A. Santos-Viola for the INC. It was also one of the last chapels dedicated during the lifetime of INC founder Felix Manalo, later serving as the site of his funeral in 1963.
+Prior to the construction of the current structure of the INC Lokal ng Tondo (1967) and the INC Lokal ng Templo Central (1984), the INC Lokal ng Frisco was the largest INC chapel in terms of seating capacity at 3,200.

 According to the INC, although admittedly Manalo's name cannot be found in the Bible (neither in the Old Testament nor the New Testament), the church believes that Manalo is the "angel from the East" mentioned in Revelation 7:1–3 who started preaching about the restored church during the End Times.
 The verse reads:

 I saw four angels standing at the four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, on the sea, or on any tree.
 Then I saw another angel ascending from the east, having the seal of the living God.
 And he cried with a loud voice to the four angels to whom it was granted to harm the earth and the sea, saying, "Do not harm the earth, the sea, or the trees till we have sealed the servants of our God on their foreheads."